INFORMATIONAL BULLETIN ¹1 OF INFORMATIONAL CENTER OF INDIGENOUS PEOPLES OF KUZBASS

 Marina Todysheva

 I’m Oksana Tarasova.
 I live in Shanda village of Guryevsk Region.
 Our village is located between two rich coalmines.
 They are “Shestaky” and “Bachatsky” open-pit mines.
 It seems, having such neighboring we should live in prosperity.
 In reality everything is vice versa.
 The environmental problem is very sharp.
 The dumps of the rock are approaching close to the village.
 When explosions, the village is covered with a cloud of coal dust, which doesn’t dissipate for a long time.
 The hayfields and pastures are already heaped up with coal rock.
 It is getting harder and harder to do the gardening and farming, but to find a job in an enterprise one can via good connections only.
 Thus, the village is in danger of extinction.
+We know that the coal is one of the basic riches, which our country is famous for, and that the coal industry is one of the main.
+But you shouldn’t forget about the people living next to it.
+The youth are leaving, the number of children is getting less and less. |

 It scares me.
 I’m afraid to imagine what will happen 10 years later.
 I have a son and a daughter, and I want very much to have them healthy and clever, I want them to remember their roots, their ancestors, to respect their culture and traditions.
 That’s why we want our authorities hear us now, don’t forget that we are part of great people of Russia.
 There are some concrete issues, which we would like to fulfill with the help of the administration, they are: to make a playground for children in the center of the village, to construct roads and, the most important, to provide people with good drinking water.
 If these problems were solved, this would be a great step of the authorities to us.